 The Lanes site has been recognised as a prime location to support the planned economic growth and help deliver the 17,000 new homes.

 Considerations and opportunities for The Lanes

-In order to inform the draft Masterplan for The Lanes, a range of environmental considerations have been prepared by an experienced technical team, commissioned by Taylor Wimpey and Homes England.
+In order to inform the final Masterplan for The Lanes, which has now been submitted to the Council, a range of environmental reports have been prepared by an experienced technical team, commissioned by Taylor Wimpey and Homes England.

-It is proposed that a planning application for a residential-led development on the part of the site allocated as a Major Site for Development in the adopted South Ribble Local Plan will be submitted in May 2019.
-The planning application will be accompanied by an Environmental Impact Assessment (EIA).
-The EIA will be submitted voluntarily and will contain both the baseline assessments and a suite of detailed technical assessments which will put forward mitigation measures, where required, to offset any significant environmental impacts.
+The planning application is accompanied by an Environmental Impact Assessment (EIA).
+The EIA contains both the baseline assessments and a suite of detailed technical assessments which will put forward mitigation measures, where required, to offset any significant environmental impacts.
 These mitigation measures will be proposed as part of the planning application.

 Ecology and trees

 (The new development will include enhancements to support local wildlife including ‘bio corridors’ throughout)

 A Phase 1 Habitat Survey, Hedgerow Regulations Assessment and protected species surveys for great crested newts, badgers, water voles, birds and bats have been undertaken to identify any ecological constraints present on the site.
 No evidence of great crested newts, badgers or water voles was found during the surveys and the site is considered to be unsuitable for reptiles.
 The hedgerows and trees on the site provide abundant nesting opportunities for local bird populations as well as foraging habitat for bats.
 A large number of the trees were found to contain features which could be used by roosting bats, although no evidence of roosts was found during the surveys.